In this post, you'll discover 13 best US cities for digital nomads.

 Chicago is also one of the US’s best cities for digital nomads.
 The bustling city atmosphere provides a wealth of cultural attractions, such as world-class museums and restaurants.

-Many public transport options are available, making it easy to get around the city quickly and efficiently.
+Many public transport options are available, making getting around the city quickly and efficiently easy.

 Also, there are tons of coworking spaces to choose from in Chicago, so even if you don’t have an office or permanent workspace.

-Chicago offers you an internet speed of 43Mbps on average, making it one of the better places to work remotely.
+Chicago offers an average internet speed of 43Mbps, making it one of the better places to work remotely.
 The city is also home to tech companies like Groupon and GrubHub, making it a great destination for tech workers seeking to gain industry experience.

 Depending on where you live, living in Chicago can be expensive, but several neighborhoods are more affordable.
 Overall, digital nomads and remote workers will find plenty of things to do and see in this great city.